Full Mouth Reconstruction FAQs

 What does full mouth reconstruction involve?

-- Placement of dental restorations like crowns, veneers, fillings, inlays, onlays, bridges, dentures or dental implants
+- Placement of dental restorations like dental crowns, veneers, fillings, inlays, onlays, dental bridges, dentures or dental implants

 - Root canal therapy

 - Treatment of temporomandibular joint (TMJ) disorder

 - Dental extractions

 Is a full mouth reconstruction like a smile makeover?